yosapkota/yosapkota.github.io/content/about.md

 +++

 Hi!
 I'm Yogesh Sapkota, a graduate Electrical and Computer Engineering student at Youngstown State University. \
-I am interested in electronics, programming embedded systems and machine learning on embedded devices.
+I am interested in electronics, programming embedded systems and machine learning.
 Currently, I am working on developing a variable frequency drive for three-phase induction motor using Arty-A7 FPGA development board.

 Here's a <a href="/images/Yogesh_Sapkota_Resume.pdf">link </a> to my resume.